Aaron98990/ways-of-the-game/offside.md

 [TODO - Video of restart from offside in offender's own half. ]

 ## Interfering with an opponent
 A player does not have to touch the ball to commit an offside offense.
 The interfering with an opponent must meet at least one of the four these criteria.
-If not, it is not considered interfering with an opponent by the Laws.
+If not, it is not considered interfering with an opponent by the Laws including cases where an offside player is nearby the ball or an opponent.
 > - [1] preventing an opponent from playing or being able to play the ball by clearly obstructing the opponent’s line of vision or
 > - [2] challenging an opponent for the ball or
 > - [3] clearly attempting to play a ball which is close when this action impacts on an opponent or